torleif-nielsen/enriquezm.github.io/_posts/projects/2016-03-25-coe-survey-infographics.md

 ## Conclusion

 I learned a lot from this project.
 Most of it had to do with design.
 I never messed with design because I'm mainly a developer but it was fun and actually refreshing.
 I learned some topics such as [Gestalt Principles](http://www.creativebloq.com/graphic-design/gestalt-theory-10134960).
 Some things I would probably change would be to first sketch the infographic.
-I wasted a lot of time moving things here and there without have a clear idea of what I needed or wanted.
+I wasted a lot of time moving things here and there without having a clear idea of what I needed or wanted.

 If I were to sketch (maybe on a white board), things would be a lot easier to modify until the design felt ready to move into the actual digital designing phase.